helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 Rebuild and run the application.
 Notice that it now uses the greeting from the configuration file.
 Change the configuration file and restart the application, notice that it uses the changed value.

 > [!TIP]
-> To learn more about Helidon MP configuration please see the [Config](../config/introduction.md) section of the documentation.
+> To learn more about Helidon MP configuration please see the [Config][config] section of the documentation.

 ## Extending the Application